shiboka/minerva_xml_tool/README.md

 ```
 ./xmltool.sh rake config
+./xmltool.bat rake config
 ```

 To target specific things:

 ```
 ./xmltool.sh config warrior
+./xmltool.bat config warrior
 ```

 ---

 ### Running Locally

-To run locally you will have to download the source code, then do this:
+#### <u>To run locally you will have to download the source code, then do this:</u>

 In xmltool.sh/xmltool.bat, uncomment this line:
 ```